shreytheshreyas/tp/docs/UserGuide.md

 Format: `list`

-* The user must be in Home View before listing all projects.
+* The user must be in HomeView before listing all projects.

 Example of usage: